 Underwriters may intentionally underprice issues to increase their own profits and make it easier to sell the shares.
 Issuing firms may be willing to accept a lower price if it draws attention to their firm, making it easier to sell additional shares at a later date.
 Institutional investors tend to receive most of the shares in IPOs, particularly for those issues in great demand.
 Since they do not want to overpay for the shares, this is yet another factor contributing to underpricing.
+In any case, in recent years extraordinary profits from initial returns have become quite unusual.
+In some cases, like the highly publicized Facebook IPO, investors in the IPO experienced dramatic losses rather than profits.

-- 2. The main advantage of listing on the NYSE is the perception of greater prestige and public awareness of the firm.
-The main disadvantage is that the NYSE has the strictest listing requirements of any securities market in the United States. - 3.
-Not all securities markets are open simultaneously, although there exists the possibility of trading in after-hour markets.
+2. The main advantage of listing on the NYSE is the perception of greater prestige and public awareness of the firm.
+The main disadvantage is that the NYSE has the strictest listing requirements of any securities market in the United States.
+For large tech firms, listing on Nasdaq is a part of their public image as innovative, technology-oriented companies.

+- 3. Not all securities markets are open simultaneously, although the possibility exists of trading in after-hour markets.
 This assumes the markets are equivalent when it comes to liquidity and information ability.
 There is talk of a market that could trade any share in the world, with the many mergers and cooperative arrangements among securities exchanges enhancing the likelihood of a worldwide stock exchange.
+Large companies headquartered in North America, Europe, or Japan already trade on many national markets.
 However, major impediments to such trading still exist especially in listing and trading requirements.
 Many developing economies place foreign ownership restrictions on their listed stocks and do not insist on the level of disclosure required on the NYSE or other major exchanges.
 Another stumbling block still prevails related to currency conversion.
-At present, there are still many foreign currencies which are not acceptable internationally.
+At present, there are still many foreign currencies that are not acceptable internationally.
 These restrictions prevent many foreign stocks from trading in one market place. - 4.
 The argument in favor of expanded trading sessions is that they would facilitate additional trading, especially for international investors, and increase liquidity.
 On the other hand, some market participants feel that increasing opportunities to trade encourages a short-term focus rather than a long-term one, and the additional trading will increase market volatility.
 A "breathing period" gives investors time to process new information before they react to it.
-Larger brokerages and ECNs are the biggest proponents of expanding trading because they are equipped to handle it and stand to increase their profits significantly. - 5. (a) Long purchases are typically used by conservative investors so that they receive their expected returns over time. - (b) Margin trading is typically used by aggressive investors seeking short-term capital appreciation. - (c) Short selling is typically used by aggressive investors seeking short-term profits from falling security prices.
+Larger brokerages and ECNs are the biggest proponents of expanding trading because they are equipped to handle it and stand to increase their profits significantly. - 5. a.
+Long purchases are typically used by conservative investors so that they receive their expected returns over time. - b.
+Margin trading is typically used by aggressive investors seeking short-term capital appreciation. - c.
+Short selling is typically used by aggressive investors seeking short-term profits from falling security prices.